dwjoyce/pythonbook/chapters/Python as a Calculator.rst

 #.
 Whole numbers are referred to as integers, fractional numbers are referred to as floats.

 #.
-In programming, values are known as :term:`expressions`, potentially made up of values, operators and even other expressions that need to be evaluated to form a result.
+In programming, values are known as :term:`expressions`, potentially made up of other values, operators and even other expressions that need to be evaluated to form a result.
 They express a value.